 How wrong I was.

-In 2008 and ’09, Kyle and I became gazelle-intense and wiped out the remainder of our debt.
+In 2008 and ’09, Kyle and I wiped out the remainder of our debt.
 We then made a plan to stock up a fully-funded emergency fund within a year.
 We harnessed our intensity from paying off debt, and managed to stockpile six months of expenses in only four months.

 This all happened because we told our money where to go a la budget.
-Nothing fancy, nothing complicated — just a simple allocation of funds to different categories, and then sticking with it, even when temptation loomed.
+Nothing fancy, nothing complicated—just a simple allocation of funds to different categories, and then sticking with it, even when temptation loomed.

 And while it wasn’t easy, it was so worth it, because we never could have predicted our 2010.
 We never thought we’d be back living in the U.S., and yet here we are.
 Our emergency fund dwindled to almost nothing, but it didn’t devastate us, because we’re still debt-free.
 We had to hunker down and stick to the basics when the tidal wave hit, but it wasn’t the end of the world financially.